Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation

 Question: Is it true that formula (\ref{eq-PiSAT}) is satisfiable, i.e., is it true that for every assignment of truth values to $p_1\cdots p_n$ there exists an assignment of truth values to $q_1\cdots q_m$ such that $\psi$ is true?

 We will construct two Boolean CQAC queries $Q_1$ and $Q_2$ and we will prove that formula (\ref{eq-PiSAT}) is satisfiable if and only if $Q_2\sqsubseteq Q_1$.

-{\bf Construction of $Q_2$:} Query $Q_2$ contains the following subgoals over constants $e$ and $f$ which encode a Boolean computation (the relation $a$ encodes ''and'', the relation $o$ encodes ''or'', and the relations $n$ and $t$ encode negation and the true value respectively):
+{\bf Construction of $Q_2$:} Query $Q_2$ contains the following subgoals over constants $e$ and $f$ which encode a Boolean computation.
+The constants $e$ and $f$ encode True and False respectively, the relation $a$ encodes ''and'', the relation $o$ encodes ''or'', and the relations $not$ and $true$ encode negation and the true value respectively):

 The above subgoals simulate the calculation of the truth value of the formula $\psi$.
 In addition, we add $n$ copies of the following five subgoals: